-The program goals focus on three broad areas that will have impact on the future life trajectory for the teen and their child.
+The program goals focus on three broad areas that will have an impact on the future life trajectory of the teen and their child.
 These three goals are healthy decision-making, academic achievement, and comprehensive life skills training.

 1.)
 Healthy decision-making includes regular medical care for self and child, avoiding risky behaviors, and effective and age-appropriate parenting skills to increase interactions with their child, support the child’s development, and prepare the child for school.